Business advice - common questions

 With the outbreak of coronavirus, or Covid-19, and subsequent partial closures for schools and childcare providers we know the early years sector is understandably extremely worried about the impact of this on their families and future sustainability.

-We know there are many more questions about how childminders, nurseries and pre-schools will be supported through this outbreak and the practicalities of 'partial closures' and we're continuing to raise these to government.
+We know there are many more questions about how childminders, nurseries and pre-schools will be supported through this outbreak and we're continuing to raise these to government.

 These meetings will continue on a regular basis so we will have the opportunity to raise the questions we receive from our members and the wider sector to try and get clarity on the key issues facing you over the next few months.